 When it comes to being a small business owner, the topic of cybersecurity can seem prodigiously complex.
 It would help if you had an understanding of cybersecurity from Cyber Security providers, especially in these modern times.
 It is especially true if your business has some online presence.
 But keep in mind that cybersecurity threats can attack even those businesses and companies without an online presence.
+Even the government institutions face the threat of cyber attacks.
+This is the reason that cybersecurity for local government is required.

 These threats include attacks that are launched through emails, SMS, and even phishing.
 There is also a possibility of insider threat attacks or personal cybersecurity attacks.
 Small businesses are also vulnerable to an attack on their reputation when someone tries to post negative info about them on social media.